 In case the Borrower fails to perform, fails to perform fully or perform incorrectly the payment obligations, in addition to debt recovery measures as specified herein or in accordance with the laws, the Lender shall be entitled to publish, provide information on such failure to third parties, including but not limited to mass media and the Borrower-related organizations and individuals.

-The parties agree that information and documents furnished to the Borrower or the Lender in connection with the Loan Application Form and Credit Agreement may be delivered by hand or sent by prepaid ordinary post or sent by email (electronic mail) or sent by facsimile to the facsimile number of the addressee or sent by phone call to the phone number of the parties, or sent by message to the mobile number of the addressee which is specified in Transaction Documents.
+The parties agree that information and documents furnished to the Borrower or the Lender in connection with the Loan Application Form and Loan Agreement may be delivered by hand or sent by prepaid ordinary post or sent by email (electronic mail) or sent by facsimile to the facsimile number of the addressee or sent by phone call to the phone number of the parties, or sent by message to the mobile number of the addressee which is specified in Transaction Documents.

-The parties agree that General Terms and Conditions of Microloan indicated and Online Loan Application Form submitted at website www.mfieasycash.com.mm shall form an inseparable part of this Loan Application Form and Credit Agreement concluded between the Lender and the Borrower.
+The parties agree that General Terms and Conditions of Microloan indicated and Online Loan Application Form submitted at website www.easycash.com.mm shall form an inseparable part of this Loan Application Form and Loan Agreement concluded between the Lender and the Borrower.

-This Loan Application Form and Credit Agreement shall take effect as from the date in which the Lender has completed evaluation and approval procedures for each Loan according the internal regulations of the Lender and this Loan Application Form and Credit Agreement was signed by the Lender’s lawful representative in term of each Loan required by the Borrower.
+This Loan Application Form and Loan Agreement shall take effect as from the date in which the Lender has completed evaluation and approval procedures for each Loan according the internal regulations of the Lender and this Loan Application Form and Loan Agreement was signed by the Lender’s lawful representative in term of each Loan required by the Borrower.